dotnet/runtime/docs/design/specs/runtime-async.md

 ### II.10.3.2 The .override directive

 Async methods participate in overrides through both definitions (both signatures).
 An async method with a .override overrides the target method signature, as well as the secondary "Task-equivalent" signature if applicable.
-An async method may also override only the "Task-equivalent" signature, if an async signature is not present on the base class.
-A sync method may not override an async method, even if it matches the async method's "Task-equivalent" definition.
+An async method may also override a sync method matching the "Task-equivalent" signature, if an async signature is not present on the base class.
+A sync method may also override an async method's "Task-equivalent" signature.
+This will behave as though both the async and "Task-equivalent" methods have been overridden.